 Then there is the fascination of forge welding.
 I am amazed every time I successfully perform this weld, in which two or more pieces are heated to 2600 degrees, carefully introduced to each other and firmly hammered into a single unit.
 Vigilance and focus are required; uncertainty and excitement are part of the process.
 I try to incorporate at least one forge weld in every piece I design.
 I use this process to introduce texture and images to the surface of my work.

 In making my spoons, I push pipe in many directions.
 I forge out its center hole, split and taper one end and flatten and drift a ring on the other end.
-For the “bowl” I forge weld expanded steel or butterflies together or introduce playful human figures.
+For the “bowl” I forge weld expanded steel, leaves or butterflies together or introduce playful human figures.

 My trees incorporate steel shavings and wires to grow the canopy.
 Successive layers are forge welded onto thin sheet, often building up a ¼” layer.
 Some chunks come off in the cleaning process, opening up the canopy in various areas.
 I use an abrasive brass technique, vegetable oil and the natural tempering colors for the patina.